andyl/vagrant_base/README.md

     vagrant ssh

-The first time you run the `vagrant up` command, a large (~2.5GB) machine image will be downloaed.
-Once downloaded, creating new machines from this image takes a minute or two.
+The first time you run the `vagrant up` command, a large (~2.5GB) machine image will be downloaded.
+After that, creating new machines from this image takes a minute or two.

 ## Goals